koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 >
 > I need Chris and you focused on Phoenix execution.

-The very same day he sits in his new chair, he is handed a message from Dick informing him that the payroll system is broken, and he only has until the end of the day to solve it.
+The very same day he sits in his new chair, he is handed a message from Dick informing him that the payroll system is broken, and he only has until the end of the day to fix it.

 #__Notes__
 - The question Bill asks to Steve Masters when he is appointed is notable